MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 exit
 ```

+This exercise has shown that an image taken from a modified container will include all modifications.
+While the example here was a simple file modification, the same would apply if you were to install software into the container such as a web server.
+Using these methods, custom images can be created that will deploy application ready containers.

 ##Step 4 - Remove Containers and Container Images

 To stop all running containers run the command below.
 If any containers are in a stopped state when you run this command, you receive a warning, which is ok.